emarcey/cicerone/glossary/brewing.md

 * **Speise:** a mix of wort and yeast used instead of priming sugar for bottle conditioning by German brewers.
 Common in traditional hefeweizen
 * **Trappist beer:** a beer brewed in the style of Trappist monks and within the walls of a Trappist monasteries
 	* 10 active monasteries
+* **Traditional Specialty Guaranteed:** an EU designation for legal protection of traditional products (e.g. Lambic/Gueuze)
+* **Trub:** from the German, a word for the sediment that is created during wort production
+* **Turbid Mash:** a unique brewhouse method historically used for belgian styles, and primarily used for lambics today
+	* rooted in 1822 law that taxed brewers on mash tun capacity
+		* brewers used smallest possible vessels, jammed full of grain
+	* historically, unmalted/low-modified grains would use numerous different temperature rests
+		* before modern steam-heated tuns, brewers added boiling water
+		* but small turbid tuns meant vessel had no room
+		* turbid: removes liquid wort at end of each temperature rest to make room for more boiling water
+	* removed portion goes into kettle, heated near boiling
+		* later added back to mash tun
+	*